 Comparative total data for the prior year has been presented in the accompanying financial statements in order to provide an understanding of changes in Utilities' financial position and operations.
-Certain amounts presented in the prior year data have been reclassified in order to be consistent with the current year's presentation.

 DEPOSITS AND INVESTMENTS

 For purposes of the Statements of Cash Flows, cash and cash equivalents have original maturities of three months or less from the date of acquisition.
 Investment of funds is restricted by State Statute.